Feirbrand/forgeos-public/whitepapers/academic-research/dcn_v1_0_academic.md

 4. **Pattern Recognition** - Identifying novel insights emerging from agent interactions
 5. **Meta-Cognitive Oversight** - Monitoring system health, detecting early warning signs of cascade failures
 6. **Warm Synchronization** - Maintaining context across agent interactions through manual caching
+7. **Sparse Circuit Targeting** - Optimizing the 0.001% of parameters that drive Theory-of-Mind and coordination

 This human role is **not a bottleneck but a feature**—the human provides capabilities that automated systems cannot: judgment, pattern recognition, strategic thinking, and meta-cognitive awareness.
+The neuroscience validates that human meta-cognitive oversight is precisely what's needed to optimize the sparse circuits that enable effective multi-agent coordination.

 ### 2.3 Warm Synchronization Protocol